d4rk-d4nph3/Ransim/README.md

 ## Build
 Compiled in Visual Studio 2019.
 Download the solution folder and build in Visual Studio with .Net Framework installed.

+## Execute

+Run *Ransim* as administrator.

+## Note

+You can choose what tasks to skip by commenting the corresponding functions calls in the source code.
+For example, you can comment out the DisableFirewall() call if you want Ransim to skip disabling Firewall.

-## Attack Flow of v0.1
+## Attack Flow of v0.2

-1. Creates a new directory in %USERPROFILE%.
-2. Downloads a JPG image(actually a DLL) to that created directory.
-3. Renames that JPG file to DLL.
-4. Loads that renamed DLL file.
-5. Checks if **Reports** directory exists in %USERPROFILE%, if not then exits.
-(Safety Check).
+1. Ransim terminates if it was not ran as administrator.
+2. Ransim terminates if it does not find *Reports* directory in %USERPROFILE% (safety check).
+3. Runs a location check.
+4. Runs a barrage of reconnaissance commands.
+5. Disables AV and firewall.
+6. Disables services.
-6. If exists then, starts encrypting all the files only in that directory.
+7. Starts encrypting all the files only in the *Reports* directory.
-7. Upon finishing encrypting all the files in that directory, it downloads the ransom note from pastebin.
+8. Upon finishing encrypting all the files in that directory, it downloads the ransom note from pastebin.
-8. Opens that ransom note in notepad and exits.
+9. Opens that ransom note in notepad.

-## TODO

-- [ ] Read Registry Keys.
-- [ ] Add recon functions.
+10. Self deletes the ransim binary.

 Thanks to [Carlos](https://github.com/sdkcarlos) for the RSA encryption function.